rknm-cell/pokeapi-team-builder/README.md

 Build out a pokemon team using pokeAPI
 Project deliverables:

-The list on the would click and show the Pokemon in detail with stats and there would be a delete option
+The list on the left would click and show the Pokemon in detail with stats and there would be a delete option

 There would be a submit form to add a new Pokemon to the team and it would choose the name in the input.